Vjačeslavs Dombrovskis

 Vjačeslavs Dombrovskis (Вячесла́в Домбро́вский; born 27 December 1977 in Riga) is a Latvian Russian politician and economist, who has previously served as the Minister for Education and Science and as Minister of Economics of Latvia.

 Dombrovskis has a bachelor's degree from the University of Latvia in economics and finance and a doctor's degree from Clark University in economics.
 He also attended George Mason University as Visiting Fulbright Scholar.

 Dombrovskis gained Latvian citizenship through naturalization in 1997.

 Science career

 Vjačeslavs Dombrovskis started his career as a Visiting Researcher in the Center for European Economic Research ZEW in Germany.
-In 2003 he joined The Baltic International Centre for Economic Policy Studies as a Research Fellow and served there almost nine years.
+In 2003 he joined The Baltic International Centre for Economic Policy Studies as a Research Fellow and worked there for almost nine years.

 From 2003 he also became a member of the Board of Soros Foundation Latvia.

 Since 2003 he was assistant professor at Stockholm School of Economics in Riga until 2011.

 In 2015 he founded CERTUS Think Tank, where he was a chairman of the Board till 2018.